bbrewington/docs.getdbt.com/website/docs/reference/commands/invocation.md

 ## Usage

 This page lists the command and flag you can use with `dbt invocation`.
-To use them, add a command or option like this: `dbt invocation [flag]`.
+To use them, add a command or option like this: `dbt invocation [command]`.

 Available flags in the command line interface (CLI) are [`help`](#dbt-invocation-help) and [`list`](#dbt-invocation-list).